-The exponential growth of the subprime mortgage market from 2002 to 2007 was driven by the use of securitization as a process of ring-fencing the risks of a collateral portfolio on one side and the introduction of the real-estate collateralized debt obligation (RE CDO) concept on the other side.
+The exponential growth of the subprime mortgage market from 2002 to 2007 in the US was driven by the use of securitisation as a process of ring-fencing the risks of a collateral portfolio on one side and the introduction of the real-estate collateralised debt obligation (RE CDO) concept on the other side.1 Gorton (2009) provides a thorough account of how subprime mortgages work showing the linkage between these mortgages and home price appreciation.
 The ever-growing demand for credit risky bonds pushed the boundaries of this new structured credit market into new territory, residential mortgagebacked securities (RMBS) backed by home equity loans (i.e., loans to credit impaired borrowers) and commercial mortgage-backed securities (CMBS).
-The cash flows of a RMBS, CMBS, and RE CDO depend fundamentally on the performance of a pool of mortgage loans, which in turn depend on the behavior of individual homeowners and commercial borrowers.
-These real-estate structured products are radically different from a corporate CDO where the collateral consists of corporate credits whose corporate names could be monitored and their balance sheet scrutinized regularly.
-Hence, the real-estate risk drivers - prepayments and defaults clustering and timing - as well as recovery rates, could influence the financial stability of companies and institutions not directly related to the spot real-estate market.
+The cash flows of a RMBS, CMBS, and RE CDO depend fundamentally on the performance of a pool of mortgage loans, which in turn depend on the behaviour of individual homeowners and commercial borrowers.
+These real-estate structured products are radically different from a corporate CDO where the collateral consists of corporate credits whose corporate names could be monitored and their balance sheet scrutinised regularly.
+Hence, the realestate risk drivers - prepayments and defaults clustering and timing - as well as recovery rates, could influence the financial stability of companies and institutions not directly related to the spot real-estate market.
 Hedging the potential disruption of scheduled cash flows is not an easy task and there are only a few instruments available in the market.

 The advances in futures markets on real-estate indices may improve efficiency in spot markets and improve price discovery.
 Since transaction costs are high and create a barrier for entry into spot markets, futures markets may also help indicate the level of spot prices for future and current market volatility.
 Another benefit of real-estate derivatives is that they are useful tools that allow investors access to an important asset class that would be hard to access otherwise.
-Indeed, the capital asset pricing model (CAPM) has as a fundamental results that investors should be holding all risky assets in proportion to the amounts outstanding, which suggests that real estate should be a major element in all portfolios involving risky assets.
+Indeed, the capital asset pricing model (CAPM) has as a fundamental result that investors should be holding all risky assets in proportion to the amounts outstanding, which suggest that real estate should be a major element in all portfolios involving risky assets.
 Furthermore, due to the lack of correlation of housing prices with equity prices, expanding diversified portfolios to include real estate could be highly beneficial, particularly for those who do not now invest significantly in a diversified portfolio of real estate, including many insurance companies and pension funds.
-A further of this benefit is provided by Webb, Curcio, and Rubens (1988) and Seiler, Webb, and Myer (1999).
-In addition, Englund, Hwang, and Quigley (2002) point out that there could be large potential gains from instruments that would allow property holders to hedge their lumpy investments in housing.
+A further of this benefit is provided by Webb et al. (1988) and Seiler et al. (1999).
+In addition, Englund et al. (2002) point out that there could be large potential gains from instruments that would allow property holders to hedge their lumpy investments in housing.